Newedge to provide execution and clearing for London start-up GMEX

-LONDON Brokerage Newedge, a joint venture between Societe Generale (SOGN.PA) and Credit Agricole's Corporate and Investment Bank (CAGR.PA), said on Tuesday it plans to offer execution and clearing services for start-up exchange group GMEX.
+LONDON Nov 5 Brokerage Newedge, a joint venture between Societe Generale and Credit Agricole's Corporate and Investment Bank, said on Tuesday it plans to offer execution and clearing services for start-up exchange group GMEX.

 London-based GMEX (Global Markets Exchange Group International) aims to launch low-cost electronic exchanges, taking advantage of regulatory moves to ensure derivatives traditionally bought and sold through dealers at investment banks are traded on exchanges.